jcubic/jankiewicz-blog/blog/en/charity-bragging-page.md

 donate too.
 Imagine an influencer that have 1 million of followers.
 What would happen if he or she shared that he or she donated to a cause he cares about and influence only 1% of those followers to do the same.
 Imagine if that 1% of followers actually donate, and it could be at least 1 dollar It will be 10,000 dollars for the charity.
-This is not small amount of money.
+This is not a small amount of money.
 And this it's just worse case scenario of 1% and $1, it can be much more.

 That's why I decided to write this article, and encourage people to write their charity bragging page, where they list charities they donate, and explanation whey they donate, with a link to donate